 Basically, you need to enroll in one of the Income-Driven Repayment Programs.
 Here’s how it works:

 - You have to have federal student loans to qualify.

 - You have to be able to prove at least partial financial hardship.
 This allows you to enroll in one of three programs designed for people who are struggling: (a) Income Based Repayment (IBR); (b) Income Contingent Repayment (ICR); (c) Pay as You Earn

-This is extremely beneficial for teachers that work in particularly low-paying districts, as well as for single parents and even two-income families where both parents teach or the partner has an equally low-paying job.
+This is extremely beneficial for teachers that work in particularly low-paying districts, as well as for single parents and even two-income families where both parents teach, or the partner has an equally low-paying job.

-Making sure you’re in an eligible public education field
+Make sure you’re in an eligible public education field

 Of course, you need to make sure you’re eligible for the program.
 You must be: